corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/manual-bootstrapping.md

 {{< note >}}
 If you are applying SQL to a schema using the `psql` command you can specify which schema to apply it to using the `--dbname` parameter like so: `--dbname "dbname=cordacluster options=--search_path=<SCHEMA-NAME>"`

+* If you are targeting schemas, database and crypto generated SQL should be applied to the CONFIG schema, and create-user-config generated SQL should be applied to the RBAC schema.
+If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.
 {{</ note >}}

-{{< note >}}
-If you are targeting schemas, database and crypto generated SQL should be applied to the CONFIG schema, and create-user-config generated SQL should be applied to the RBAC schema.
-If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.
-{{< /note >}}

 2. Use the Corda CLI to generate DML files for creating the database tables to use for each of the `crypto`, `config`, and `rbac` components.